Energinet-DataHub/green-energy-hub/COMMUNITY.md

 ## *Getting in touch with the Steering Commitee*

-The Green Energy Hub are still in the progress of defining how to establish a functional steering committee for funneling project initiatives.
+The Green Energy Hub is still in the progress of defining how to establish a functional steering committee for funneling project initiatives.
 Please send all questions regarding this work to [greenenergyhub@energinet.dk](mailto:greenenergyhub@energinet.dk)
 <br>